 The Company's financial statements are prepared using GAAP applicable to a going concern which contemplates the realization of assets and liquidation of liabilities in the normal course of business.
 The Company has not yet established a regular source of revenue sufficient to maintain its operating costs and allow it to continue as a going concern.
-As of October 31, 2013, the Company has an accumulated deficit of \$51,770,544 and incurred a net loss for the six months ended October 31, 2013 of \$10,324,437.
+As of January 31, 2014, the Company has an accumulated deficit of \$52,229,316 and incurred a net loss for the nine months ended January 31, 2014 of \$10,783,209.

 Over the past year, funding was provided by management and investors to maintain and expand the Company and acquire Bio Blue Bird.
-As of October 31, 2013, new investors enabled the completion of the acquisition of Bio Blue Bird which provided the Company the ability to begin preparations toward further clinical trials in patients with advanced, inoperable pancreatic cancer.
+As of January 31, 2014, new investors enabled the completion of the acquisition of Bio Blue Bird which provided the Company the ability to begin preparations toward further clinical trials in patients with advanced, inoperable pancreatic cancer.
 The remaining challenges, beyond the regulatory and clinical aspects, include accessing funding for the Company to cover its future cash flow needs.
-The Company continues to acquire additional funds through management's efforts, in particular from accredited investors, and is now driving toward the goal of providing a new pancreatic cancer treatment that will improve upon parameters such as the median survival time and percentage of those who survive one-year in comparison to currently available chemotherapy, while at the same time minimizing the serious side effects normally associated with chemotherapy.
+The Company continues to acquire additional funds through management's efforts.
+On February 14, 2014, the Company entered into a stock purchase agreement with Lincoln Park Capital Fund, LLC ("Lincoln Park Capital"), an institutional investor.
+Lincoln Park Capital initially purchased 8 million shares of Common Stock at \$0.25 per share for \$2 million and has committed to invest up to an additional \$25 million of equity capital over the term of the stock purchase agreement.
+The proceeds from this investment will be used for the Company's late-stage clinical trials in advanced inoperable pancreatic cancer, for research into the use of constituents of marijuana in the emerging medical marijuana arena and for general operating purposes.
+See Note 11 for further discussion on the Lincoln Park Capital transaction.